Pilot Beatrice de Graaf: 'Discussing terrorism in the classroom'

-An interview with: Beatrice de Graaf, project leader Ralph Sprenkels, Associate Professor of Information Science Frans Wiering, student assistant Herman Nelissen and honours student Lisa Hordijk.
+An interview with: Beatrice de Graaf, Ralph Sprenkels†, Associate Professor of Information Science Frans Wiering, student assistant Herman Nelissen and honours student Lisa Hordijk.

 “I have three children in primary school,” says Beatrice de Graaf, “and every day I notice how much they are aware of what is happening in the world.
 When they reach a certain age, they will start watching talk shows like De Wereld Draait Door.
 They also know exactly who Trump is.
 So when I was approached to give short lectures on terrorism, I started thinking about opportunities to discuss the topic in a broader way.”